 Source: think or swim

-Take a look at these options above in Apple, the $175 calls.
+Take a look at the bid vs ask price options above in Apple, the $175 calls.
 The spread on the options is $3.85 (bid) vs. $3.95 (ask).
 The vega on those call options is $0.20.
 Now, only about 500 contracts traded, but the spread is only $0.10 wide, and the vega is $0.20.
 In other words, these options are highly competitive and worth trading if you had a view on the stock.

 One of the easiest and fastest ways to lose money trading options is to trade options that are illiquid.
 The best way to tell if an option is tradeable is to look at the volume, open interest, and the bid vs. ask spread.